-On 1st March 2023, the Company announced a non-brokered hard dollar and flow-through private placement for aggregate gross proceeds of up to C\$1,650,000 (the "Offering").
-The hard dollar component of the Offering is a non-brokered private placement of up to 3,000,000 units ("HD Units") of the Company (the "Hard Dollar Offering") at a price of C\$0.50 per HD Unit, each HD Unit consisting of one common share of the Company (each an "HD Share") and one share purchase warrant entitling the holder to purchase one common share of the Company (each an "HD Warrant Share") at a price of C\$0.75 for each HD Warrant Share, until the date that is 36 months from the closing of the Hard Dollar Offering.
-The Company will use the net proceeds from the HD Offering to advance geotechnical and environmental bonding work at its wholly owned Scotia Mine, located 60 km north of Halifax (the "Scotia Mine"), to pay deposits for critical long-lead time equipment required to commence mining operations at the Scotia Mine, and for general working capital purposes.
-The flow-through component of the Offering is a non-brokered private placement of up to 250,000 common shares ("FT Units") of the Company (the "Flow-
+On 2nd May 2023, the Company closed a non-brokered hard dollar and flow-through private placement for aggregate gross proceeds of \$2,036,100 (the "Offering").
+The hard dollar component of the Offering consists in the private placement of 3,722,200 units ("HD Units") of the Company (the "Hard Dollar Offering"), at a price of \$0.50 per HD Unit for gross proceeds of \$1,886,100, each HD Unit consisting of one common share of the Company (each an "HD Share") and one share purchase warrant entitling the holder to purchase one common share of the Company (each an "HD Warrant Share") at a price of \$0.75 for each HD Warrant Share, until May 2, 2026.
+The Company will use the net proceeds from the Hard Dollar Offering to advance geotechnical and environmental bonding work at its wholly owned Scotia Mine, located 60 km north of Halifax (the "Scotia Mine"), to pay deposits for critical long-lead time equipment required to commence mining operations at the Scotia Mine, and for general working capital purposes.

-Through Offering") at a price of C\$0.60 per FT Unit, each FT Unit consisting of one common share of the Company (each an "FT Share") and one half of one share purchase warrant entitling the holder to purchase one common share of the Company (each an "FT Warrant Share") at a price of C\$0.75 for each FT Warrant Share until the date that is 36 months from the closing of the Flow-Through Offering.
+The flow-through component of the Offering consists in the private placement of 250,000 flow-through units ("FT Units") of the Company (the "Flow-Through Offering"), at a price of \$0.60 per FT Unit, for gross proceeds of \$150,000, with each FT Unit consisting of one common share of the Company (each an "FT Share") and one half of one share purchase warrant entitling the holder to purchase one common share of the Company (each an "FT Warrant Share") at a price of \$0.75 for each FT Warrant Share, until May 2, 2026.
 The Company will use the gross proceeds from the Flow-Through Offering to conduct exploration work on its mineral properties qualifying as Canadian Exploration Expenditures, as such term is defined in the Income Tax Act (Canada).